 We continue to work with the campus as a whole to maintain PCI compliance and are active members of the PCI Compliance Committee.
-Throughout the past year, we have worked diligently on completing the Self-Assessment Questionnaires so we were in compliance and avoid a fine.
-The questionnaires were submitted in late fall to Elavon.
+Our Self-Assessment questionnaires are submitted during the fall to Elavon.

 1098-T forms were successfully sent to students prior to the January 31st deadline and ECSI submitted information to the IRS in a timely manner on our behalf.
-We have noticed a decrease in calls from students and parents since we stopped issuing 1098-Ts with zero balances on them.
+Due to COVID, we didn't bill until January 2021 and it cleaned up 1098-T cross over since future semesters were not included on the 2020 1098-T and made it easier for families to understand.
+We are considering continuing with this model in the future.